u1263226/MEEN-2450/README.md

 # MEEN-2450
 Lab 6: Contains a driver script and the function naive_gauss_elimination to solve for the flow in a given system.
 Outputs to a table of values.
+Also contains a screenshot of my output rusults with the given inputs.